PerfectExamples/Perfect-ToDo-iOS-Demo/README.md

 ## Building & Running

+Before building the API, you must setup a MySQL Database and provide connection information for it in Perfect-ToDo-iOS-Demo/Perfect-ToDo-API/Sources/main.swift

-The following will clone and build an empty starter project and launch the server on port 8080 and 8181.
+The following will clone and build the backend API and launch the server on host 0.0.0.0 and port 8181.
+The iOS App is configured by default to connect to this host on this port locally.
+If you change it here, you must also change it in the iOS Project's Config.swift file.

 ```
 git clone [Repo Address Here]
-cd MultipleServerInstances
+cd Perfect-ToDo-iOS-Demo/Perfect-ToDo-API
 swift build
-.build/debug/MultipleServerInstances
+.build/debug/ToDo-API
 ```

 You should see the following output:

 ```
-[INFO] Starting HTTP server Public API on 0.0.0.0:8080
+[INFO] Running setup: todo_items
+[INFO] Running setup: users
+[INFO] Running setup: tokens
-[INFO] Starting HTTP server Private API on 0.0.0.0:8181
+[INFO] Starting HTTP server  on 0.0.0.0:8181
 ```

 This means the servers are running and waiting for connections.
 Access the public API routes at [http://localhost:8080/](http://127.0.0.1:8080/) and the private API routes at [http://localhost:8181/](http://127.0.0.1:8181/).
 Hit control-c to terminate the server.